 How to Track Obituaries Online

-Whether you're an attorney managing client estates, a financial professional, or a family member trying to stay informed, there are several ways to track obituaries online.
-Here's a comprehensive guide to your options.
+Whether you're researching family history, managing client estates, or simply trying to stay informed about someone's passing, there are several ways to track obituaries online.
+This guide walks you through each method—from free manual searches to automated "set and forget" monitoring.

 The most basic approach is to manually search obituary sources: